 Some people believe that if a work doesn’t bear a copyright symbol, then that work isn’t protected by copyright law.
 This isn’t true.
 In most circumstances, the use of the copyright symbol isn’t mandatory.

 However, the symbol © is used universally to identify a work protected by copyright and to indicate its copyright owner.
 The symbol isn’t required in the leading copyright convention, the Berne Copyright Treaty (to which 176 countries belong, including the U.S. and Canada).
 It remains a requirement in another copyright convention, the Universal Copyright Convention.

 The information in this article discusses Berne member countries’ use, or non-mandatory use, of the copyright symbol.

 Reasons for Using the Copyright Symbol

 In general, a copyright symbol is a reminder to the world at large that copyright exists in the work.
-It identifies the copyright owner and therefore may help people who want to use the work locate the copyright owner and obtain permission to use it.
+Its main purpose is to identify the work’s copyright owner.
+By doing so, it also helps people who want to use the work locate the copyright owner and obtain permission to use it.
 Also, it shows the work’s first year of publication.

-Learn more about important copyright principles in our online copyright courses.
+Learn more about how to apply copyright principles to your situations in our practically oriented online copyright courses.

 How to Use the Copyright Symbol and Create a Copyright Notice